ADT Self Setup vs. Vivint

 Generally speaking, there are three main costs associated with home security systems:

-If you’re comparing apples to apples, Vivint equipment can be anywhere between two and five times as expensive as Blue by ADT equipment.
+If you’re comparing apples to apples, Vivint equipment can be anywhere between two and five times as expensive as ADT Self Setup equipment.

 Vivint does allow you to purchase equipment through a financing plan, and the cost is conveniently added to the price of your monitoring plan.
 That helps to soften the blow of its pricing a little.
-And, of course, Vivint’s equipment is certainly better quality than Blue by ADT’s.
+And, of course, Vivint’s equipment is certainly better quality than ADT Self Setup.
 We wouldn’t say it’s five times better, though.
 We’ll call it a tie.

-All in all, we have to give Blue by ADT the edge when it comes to pricing.
+All in all, we have to give ADT Self Setup the edge when it comes to pricing.
 But if price isn’t an object for you, then Vivint is the better (and smarter) system.

-So, here’s where things stand: We’ve given the nod to Blue by ADT when it comes to pricing and monitoring options.
+So, here’s where things stand: We’ve given the nod to ADT Self Setup when it comes to pricing and monitoring options.
 Vivint, though, wins in the categories of installation and equipment.
 Does that make it a toss up?

 Sort of.
 If you remember how this page started, you’ll know we said these are both great companies that offer great products.
 However, those products are also different.
 The bottom line, then, is that you have to go with the one that’s going to meet your specific needs.

-If you want simple and affordable home protection without sacrificing features, then go with Blue by ADT.
+If you want simple and affordable home protection without sacrificing features, then go with ADT Self Setup.
 If you want the best-of-the-best smart home security system to protect you and yours, then Vivint is the way to go.

 Choose Blue by ADT if:

-You like a system that features facial recognition.
+- You like security cameras that feature facial recognition.